ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Introduction

-In response, we turn to native speakers’ free word associations—a classic psycholinguistic lens on implicit cultural schemas.
-When prompted with \textit{red}, U.S. respondents offer \textit{danger}, \textit{stop}, or \textit{anger}, whereas Chinese respondents give \textit{happiness}, \textit{celebration}, or \textit{luck}, illustrating how such spontaneous links reveal culture-specific cognition absent from text corpora.
-If such lexical links mirror deeper values, aligning them should nudge models toward culture-consistent judgements.
+In response, we turn to native speakers’ free word associations—a classic psycholinguistic lens on implicit cultural representations.
+When prompted with \textit{red}, US respondents offer \textit{danger}, \textit{stop}, or \textit{anger}, whereas Chinese respondents give \textit{happiness}, \textit{celebration}, or \textit{luck}, illustrating how such spontaneous links reveal culture-specific representations.
+If such lexical links mirror deeper cultural values, aligning them should steer models toward cultural judgments.
+Figure~\ref{fig:motivation_example} provides an example of such transfer.

-We fine-tune Llama-3.1-8B and Qwen-2.5-7B on English (\swen) and Mandarin (\swzh) word associations via SFT and PPO, then test (i) how well it regenerates human associations and (ii) World-Values-Survey alignment.
-Our findings reveal that (1) vanilla Llama leans toward U.S. associations and values, whereas vanilla Qwen leans toward Chinese; (2) association-tuned models produce markedly more human-like, affective, and concrete associations; and (3) this lexical gain translates into stronger value alignment with the target culture, most notably when the original model lacked that knowledge.

-This study makes three key contributions: \begin{enumerate} \item We conduct the first head-to-head study of cultural fine-tuning, contrasting LoRA-based supervised fine-tuning with preference-optimized PPO on the same English and Chinese-SWOW corpora, and track their impact on valence, arousal and concreteness. \item We show how lexical-level association training shifts models toward target-culture value judgments using a two-tier evaluation. \item We commit to releasing – upon acceptance – the complete training pipeline plus the top-performing LoRA adapters so that anyone can plug US- or CN-specific cultural knowledge into their own LLMs. \end{enumerate}
+We use two training approaches to fine-tune Llama-3.1-8B and Qwen-2.5-7B on two word association datasets, English (\swus) and Mandarin (\swzh).
+Then we test (i) how well it regenerates human associations and (ii) World Values Survey alignment.
+Our findings reveal that (1) vanilla Llama initially leans more toward US associations and values than Qwen, whereas vanilla Qwen leans more toward Chinese associations and values than Llama; (2) association-tuned models produce markedly more human-like affective associations; and (3) this lexical gain translates into higher value alignment with the target culture, most notably when the original model lacked that knowledge.
+This work makes three key contributions: \begin{enumerate} \item We present the first head-to-head study of cultural fine-tuning, contrasting LoRA-based supervised fine-tuning with preference-optimized models on the English and Chinese SWOW associations, demonstrating their potential as valuable cultural resources. \item We show how lexical-level association training shifts models toward target-culture value judgments using a two-tier evaluation. \item We will release\footnote{ \url{https://github.com/acl-anon-2025/cultural-lexis-anon}} the training pipeline and the top-performing models, to support plugging US- or CN-specific adapters into other LLMs and extending it to new cultures. \end{enumerate}